 Audits nine search engine optimisation basics.
 The current list of audits was designed to validate and reflect the SEO basics that every site should get right, and provides detailed guidance to developers and SEO practitioners of all skill levels.

 It gives your business get an idea of how it will perform in Google and other search engines.

 Great.
-But how do I improve my own Lighthouse score?
+But how do I get the best Lighthouse performance score for my site?